WebberZone/contextual-related-posts/readme.txt

 Contextual Related Posts is available for [translation directly on WordPress.org](https://translate.wordpress.org/projects/wp-plugins/contextual-related-posts).
 Check out the official [Translator Handbook](https://make.wordpress.org/polyglots/handbook/rosetta/theme-plugin-directories/) to contribute.

+= Other Plugins by WebberZone =

+Contextual Related Posts is one of the many plugins developed by WebberZone.
+Check out our other plugins:

+* [Top 10](https://wordpress.org/plugins/top-10/) - Track daily and total visits on your blog posts and display the popular and trending posts
+* [WebberZone Snippetz](https://wordpress.org/plugins/add-to-all/) - The ultimate snippet manager for WordPress to create and manage custom HTML, CSS or JS code snippets
+* [Knowledge Base](https://wordpress.org/plugins/knowledgebase/) - Create a knowledge base or FAQ section on your WordPress site
+* [Better Search](https://wordpress.org/plugins/better-search/) - Enhance the default WordPress search with contextual results sorted by relevance
+* [Auto-Close](https://wordpress.org/plugins/autoclose/) - Automatically close comments, pingbacks and trackbacks and manage revisions

 == Installation ==

 = WordPress install (The easy way) =